-If you’re like most women, about once a year or so you find some kind of beauty product that is a total, 100% game changer.
-The kind that makes people at work ask what you’ve been using on your skin.
-The kind that has your Instagram feed filling up with comments like, “OK, seriously, what filter is that?”
-The kind that has you actually looking forward to video calls because you’ve just had such a glow lately.
+If you’re like most, about once a year or so you find some kind of beauty product that is a total game changer.
+We’re talking about the kind of results that makes people at work ask what you’ve been using on your skin and has you actually looking forward to video calls because your skin is glowing.

-Rosehip oil for skin—or rosehip seed oil as it is sometimes called—is something you may have heard about but never knew too much about.
-Used from the time of the ancient Egyptians as part of a regular, natural skin care routine, rosehip oil is full of just about every nourishing, anti-aging skin care ingredient you can imagine.
-It’s one of those beauty products that’s been right under your nose for years and once you hear all its uses and benefits, you’ll be kicking yourself for not trying it earlier!
+Rosehip oil for skin—or rosehip seed oil as it is sometimes called—has been used from the time of the ancient Egyptians as part of a regular, natural skin care routine.
+Rosehip oil is full of just about every nourishing, anti-aging skin care element you can imagine.

 IN A NUTSHELL

 What is Rosehip Oil?

 Unlike rose water, which comes from the pressed petals of a rose, rosehip oil comes from the actual fruit, or rosehip, of a rose plant.
 That’s the little bulb at the base of the flowers that looks like a little cherry tomato.
 Since it doesn’t come from the actual flower, it has more of a woodsy, earthy aroma, while rose water is floral.